OUR WORK IN SOLOMON ISLANDS

 Let’s Make our Families Safe (Safe Families)

 The Let’s Make our Families Safe (Safe Families) program acknowledges the role of the family and community in preventing violence and supporting survivors.
 Oxfam Australia is utilising a strategic approach to enable change at the individual and collective levels, and within informal and formal institutions.
 Oxfam Australia are working to shift women’s and men’s attitudes and beliefs on domestic and family violence and increase women’s access to resources.
-The three year (2014-2017) $4.5 million project is supported by the Australian Government.
+This $4.5 million project is supported by the Australian Government.

 HOW YOU CAN HELP